-"It is a dorado," he said, "It's Spanish for 'golden.""
+"It is a dorado," he said, "It's Spanish for 'golden."

-The dorado is one of countless species of fish peculiar to the waters of Mato Grosso do Sul.
-The Paraguay River, which forms the border between Brazil and Paraguay, is abundant not only in such fish but in every kind of living organism.
+The dorado is one of countless species of fish peculiar to the waters of Mato Grosso do Sul, one of the mid-western states of Brazil.
+The Paraguay River, which forms the border between that part of Brazil and Paraguay, is abundant not only in such fish but in every kind of living organism.
 In the regions of South America that are near the equator, the weather is either a warm springtime or hot summer.
 Flowers are constantly in bloom, and fruit is abundant for the picking.
 It is a pleasant land for human habitation in harmonious coexistence with the animal and plant life.

 If paradise on earth is defined by having many different creatures living together in a lush, green garden, Mato Grosso do Sul belongs in that paradise.
 Its vast territory is covered by virgin forest and wetlands.
 It is ideal for cultivating a farm or caring for an orchard.
 Enormous trees provide shelter and sustenance for many kinds of birds, insects and animals.
 The rivers are clean, and some of them are quite clear.
-There are more than 20 waterfalls, including the famous Iguazu Falls that thunders where Brazil meets Argentina.
+There are more than 20 waterfalls, including the famous Iguazú Falls that thunders where Brazil meets Argentina.

-Even though it was South America's hottest season, December, we brought our senior missionaries from around the world to experience a fishing workshop on the Paraguay River.
+Even though it was South America's hottest season, in December of 1994 we brought our senior missionaries from around the world to experience a fishing workshop on the Paraguay River.
 As the sun blazed on those days, local people would wade into the river and lie in the water to cool off, watching us curiously while we fished.

 As beautiful as the Pantanal was, one had to be careful at all times.
 We would take a boat up the river, dock it and explore the countryside.
 Sometimes we could barely get through tangles of vines hanging down from enormous trees, and we would have to crawl on our bellies.
 We often would not return to the boat until midnight.
 We would rely on a steel cable stretched out through the forest to guide us back in the dark.
 When we rose before dawn every day to continue, we again would deal with sweltering heat and swarms of mosquitoes.
 It was a strenuous routine.
 My most difficult task was bathing.
 I would awkwardly put up a screen for privacy in the narrow boat, so I could wash myself with the murky river water.
-But, in my heart, I welcomed such primitive and natural conditions.
+But in my heart I welcomed such primitive and natural conditions.

-Near Mato Grosso de Sol town of Jardim we built a headquarters for global education near the town of Jardim, called the Headquarters for the Education of Ideal Families for World Peace, and set up the New Hope Farm to establish a foundation to build God's nation.
-It is a town in Mato Grosso do Sul, a state in southwestern Brazil.
-Jardim's townsfolk told us that an old prophecy predicted that the town of Jardim was a place where the Lord would come.
+Near the Mato Grosso do Sul town of Jardim, we built a headquarters for global education, called the Headquarters for the Education of Ideal Families for World Peace, and set up the New Hope Farm to establish a foundation to build God's nation.
+The local townsfolk told us that an old prophecy predicted that Jardim was where the Lord will come.

 The first time Father Moon and I went to Jardim was in late 1994.
 When we held our first leaders' workshop there, the training center was a rundown storehouse without even bathrooms or a kitchen.
-I cannot begin to describe how uncomfortable it was, but we brought our leaders to such a place for experiential education.
-It was a workshop of heart during which participants breathed the warm air and sweated without reserve as they read God's word in the early morning and fished amid the unpolluted and pure original creation.
+I cannot begin to describe how uncomfortable it was, but it was perfect for the experiential education we wanted to provide our leaders.
+It was a workshop of heart during which participants breathed the warm air and sweated without reserve as they read God's word in the early morning and fished in the midst of the unpolluted and pure original creation.